Plug and Play Splitting Techniques for Poisson Image Restoration: Proposed Method

-\begin{proof}[Proof (Sketch)] Since the denoiser $\den$ is a firmly non expansive operator, it is the resolvant operator of a maximal monotone operator $\Qt$, therefore it is the proximal operator of $\Qt$.
-This allows to rewrite the \cref{al:pnpsplit+} in the form of \cref{al:pidsplit+}, which is the explicit formulation of ADMM in \cref{al:ADMM}.
-The sequences $\{\vlambdak\}_k$ and $\{\vwk\}_k$ therefore converge.
-Moreover, as already stated for the PIDSplit+ algorithm, the update step for $\vxkk$ consists of solving a square linear system whose matrix is non singular, therefore the solution is unique. \end{proof}
+Moreover, as already stated for the PIDSplit+ algorithm, the update step for $\vxkk$ consists of solving a square linear system whose matrix is non singular, therefore the solution is unique: this amounts to satisfy item \textit{ii)}.} \end{proof}